Adrian-Cxll/Adrian-Cxll.github.io/README.md

 # Adrian-Cxll.github.io
-### Website to play and try out new things (html, CSS, [js])
+### Website to play and try out new things (html, CSS, and some Js)

 > Still in work,
- - pieces missing
-   - Section5
-   - footer
- - improvement needed
-   - menu
-   - Title2 for mobile
-   - header-text
-   - header
-   - etc.
- - replace
-   - Sect3 Text
-   - Sect 4 Text
-   - menu pictures
-   - etc.
+  and still much to do.